The “One Year Later” storyline in Batman and Detective Comics is really heating up. Let’s see if Detective Comics #818 continues to deliver the goods.

 Story Rating: 8 Night Girls out of 10

 Total Rating: 7 Night Girls out of 10

 Synopsis: This issue starts with Commissioner Gordon, Bullock, Batman and Robin investigating the scene of Magpie’ murder.

 We then cut to the Batcave that next morning.
-Batman tells Alfred that the killer is suing a double barreled pistol.
+Batman tells Alfred that the killer is using a double-barreled pistol.
 That the same gun killed both KGBeast and Magpie.
-The only such pistol that Batman has ever scene was the one made by Two-Face.
+The only such pistol that Batman has ever seen was the one made by Two-Face.
 Alfred asks Bruce what else is bothering him.
 Bruce says that since Batman is a creature of the night, he needs a conduit in the day.
 Bruce then says he is worried about Tim.
 He is all alone now that his father and his best friend, Conner, are both dead.
 Bruce says there is more he should do and he knows that is what his father would have done.
 Bruce wonders if Tim will agree to what he has in mind.

 We then cut to Tim by himself doing homework.
 He breaks his pencil.
 Gets up and started at a picture of his dad and then just slumps over.

 We then cut to Harvey Dent who is watching Batman and Robin take down criminals.
 Harvey mentions that Batman and the Dick Grayson were a perfect match.
 They were too in synch.
 That the second and third Robins were never as good.
 But, now Batman and the third robin fight perfectly meshed together.
 They fight as one.
 Harvey wonders that with Batman and Robin’s return if there is still a place for him.
 Then he sees Two-Face’s reflection in a puddle saying “there is room for us!”
 Harvey says “No.”